 When you select a unit of study, the enrolment checks that you have completed prerequisites, or are enrolled in the unit corequisites.
 If you believe you are eligible to waive the pre/corequisites of a unit, you can apply for special permission to enrol through your Sydney Student portal in myUni.

-Please note: The waiving of pre-requisites is not to be used in instances you have taken and failed a required unit of study.
-This could lead to a you enrolling in a unit of study without the required level of assumed knowledge, putting the you at a disadvantage.
+Please note: The waiving of pre-requisites is not to be used in instances where you have taken and failed a required unit of study.
+This could lead to you enrolling in a unit of study without the required level of assumed knowledge, putting you at a disadvantage.

 - If you are seeking a prerequisite waiver for a language unit of study you may need to organise a time to meet with the relevant unit of study coordinator if your application cannot be supported by documentation.

 - Submit an application for special permission to enrol through your Sydney Student portal in myUni.
-Include any evidence that you have complete the prerequisite elsewhere in your application.
+Include any evidence that you have completed the prerequisite elsewhere in your application.